Tatsuya Murata

-Tatsuya Murata (村田 達哉, Murata Tatsuya) is a former Japanese football player and manager.
+Tatsuya Murata (村田 達哉, Murata Tatsuya) is a former Japanese football player and manager He is the currently assistant manager Japan Football League club Briobecca Urayasu.

 Playing career

 Murata was born in Tokyo on August 8, 1972.
 He joined Yomiuri (later Verdy Kawasaki) from youth team in 1990.
 However he could not play at all in the match in top team.
 In 1995 he moved to Toshiba (later Consadole Sapporo).
 He became a regular player as left side-back.
 The club won the champions in 1997 and was promoted to J1 League.
 However the club was relegated to J2 League in a year.
 In 2000, his opportunity to play decreased and he moved to J2 club Vegalta Sendai in 2001.
 He played as regular player and the club was promoted to J1 end of 2001 season.
 In 2003, he lost his opportunity to play and moved to Omiya Ardija in June.
 He returned to Vegalta in 2004 and retired end of 2004 season.